-- taking part in any school organised or school related activity. - travelling to or from school.
+- taking part in any school organised or school related activity. - travelling to or from school. - wearing school uniform / identifiable as a pupil at the school.

-- or misbehaviour at any time, whether or not the conditions above apply, that: - could have repercussions for the orderly running of the school. - poses a threat to another pupil or member of the public. - could adversely affect the reputation of the school, including photographs/bullying on social media.
+- could have repercussions for the orderly running of the school. - poses a threat to another pupil or member of the public. - could adversely affect the reputation of the school, including photographs/bullying on social media.